jobet1995/7luck-hotel/README.md

 ```

 **Note for Organization Repositories:**
-If this repository belongs to an organization, ensure that:
+If this repository belongs to an organization, you need to:

-1. **Package Creation** is enabled in organization settings
-2. **GITHUB_TOKEN** has `packages: write` permission in repository settings
-3. Or use a **Personal Access Token** with package permissions
+1. **Create a Personal Access Token (PAT):**
+   - Go to GitHub Settings → Developer settings → Personal access tokens → Tokens (classic)
+   - Click "Generate new token (classic)"
+   - Select scopes: ✅ `packages:write` and ✅ `repo` (for private repos)
+   - Copy the generated token

+2. **Add secrets to your repository:**
+   - Go to repository Settings → Secrets and variables → Actions
+   - Add `DOCKER_USERNAME` = your GitHub username
+   - Add `DOCKER_PASSWORD` = your Personal Access Token

+3. **Alternative:** Enable GITHUB_TOKEN permissions in repository settings if the organization allows it

 ### Troubleshooting